ENCCS/hpda-python/content/parallel-computing.rst

         $ python source/autocorrelation.py data/pg99.txt processed_data/pg99.dat results/pg99_acf.csv

-   .. discussion:: Where to parallelise?

-      Think about what this code is doing and try to find a good place to parallelize it using a pool of processes.
-With or without having a look at the hints below, try to parallelize the code using ``multiprocessing`` and use :meth:`time.time()` to measure the speedup when running it for one book.
+   - Think about what this code is doing and try to find a good place to parallelize it using a pool of processes.
+   - With or without having a look at the hints below, try to parallelize the code using ``multiprocessing`` and use :meth:`time.time()` to measure the speedup when running it for one book.
+   - **Note**: You will not be able to use Jupyter for this task due to the above-mentioned limitation of ``multiprocessing``.

    .. solution:: Hints

-      The most time-consuming parts of this code is the double-loop inside :meth:`word_autocorr` (you can confirm this in an exercise below).
+      The most time-consuming parts of this code is the double-loop inside :meth:`word_autocorr` (you can confirm this in an exercise in the next episode).
       This function is called 10 times in the :meth:`word_autocorr_average` function, once for each word in the top-10 list.
 This looks like a perfect place to use a multiprocessing pool of processes!